oltree/dataGrid-mui-test-task/README.md

 # Project Description

-This project is a table with mocks.
+This application is a test task to create a test table with mocks data.

 ## `Functionality`